Skip to main content

 The Catch: Neural networks are NOT convex.
 But understanding convexity helps you:

-1. Know when you’re guaranteed to find the global optimum
+1. Know when you are guaranteed to find the global optimum (linear models, SVMs)

 Estimated Time: 3-4 hours